AzaharSK/NajrinPracticeaRepo/SW-Architectural-Pattern.md

 ```

 Cross‑Cutting Concerns:
-- Security (JWT)
+- Spring Security + JWT
 - Logging & Auditing
-- Exception Handling (AOP)
+- AOP Exception Handler
 - Caching (Redis)
 - Monitoring
+- Email Notification

 ---

 # 7. 30‑Second Interview Answer

-The application follows MVC architecture where React acts as the View layer providing UI screens.
-Spring Boot Controllers act as the Controller layer handling REST requests.
-The Model layer consists of JPA Entities, Repositories, and database tables storing accounts and transactions.
-When a user performs a fund transfer, the request flows from React → Controller → Service → Repository → Database, and the response returns as JSON to update UI.
-Security, logging, and exception handling are implemented as cross‑cutting concerns using Spring Security and AOP.
+- The application follows MVC architecture where React acts as the View layer providing UI screens.
+- Spring Boot Controllers act as the Controller layer handling REST requests.
+- The Model layer consists of JPA Entities, Repositories, and database tables storing accounts and transactions.
+- When a user performs a fund transfer, the request flows from React → Controller → Service → Repository → Database, and the response returns as JSON to update UI.
+- Security, logging, and exception handling are implemented as cross-cutting concerns using Spring Security and AOP.

 * __GUI Applications__ - GUI frameworks often utilize MVC to separate the graphical interface (view) from the application logic (controller) and data model.